Ask-The-World/atw-api/README.md

 The server does not store any private information from users like their IPs so the surveys will be fully anonymous.
 Because of this AskTheWorld is not responsible for any contents of the questions nor the answers.

+## Method

+This api needs to be able to serve many users at the same time although running on a slow system (Raspberry Pi 4).
+For this reason the API will be written in Rust and utilizes the Actix web server, which currently is the fastest in the world.

 ## Use

 ### Question Mode